Anatomy of a Love Seen

-Anatomy of a Love Seen is a 2014 American romantic drama film written and directed by Marina Rice Bader.
+Anatomy of a Love Seen is a 2014 American erotic romantic drama film written and directed by Marina Rice Bader.
 The film stars Sharon Hinnendael and Jill Evyn.

 Plot

 Zoe (Sharon Hinnendael) and Mal (Jill Evyn) are two actresses who meet while filming a movie where they're cast as lovers.
 They end up falling in love in the process and all seems to go well until months later when Mal abandons her lover just when Zoe's career starts to really take off.
 While it appears that Mal had little reason to leave her lover, the truth is that Mal was formerly a drug addict and was afraid that Zoe would leave her, so she left Zoe before this could happen.
 The two end up being drawn back together when they're called back by Kara (Marina Rice Bader), the film director, to re-shoot their lovemaking scene for TV network distribution.

 Zoe and Mal initially have a problem acting as both have pent-up feelings for each other, but Anne Pasternak (Constance Brenneman), the film's producer, helps them to work professionally.
 Anne also comforts both Zoe and Mal individually and keeps their confidence afloat.
 Zoe gets a call from her agent, who tells her that she should not have any shooting today.
 Zoe is then suspicious and calls Kara out.
 Kara then reveals to Zoe that there is no broadcast deal and she did this to ensure Zoe and Mal got back together.
 Zoe is upset upon hearing this and starts having a nervous breakdown.
 Anne once again helps calm the situation and Mal also calms Zoe down and kisses her.
 This decreases the tension between them and they are finally able to shoot the first scene.